JeroMiya/xamarin.flutter/README.md

-**ABANDONED: While this project is technically feasible, it's not feasible for a couple of developers in their spare time to finish.
-It was only meant as a proof of concept and has taken several months to reach its current status and it may even take several more to complete.
-As stated, this project was never expected to be commercially viable.
-Due to the effort remaining and no future for this project, it was decided it was not worth our time to complete.
-(Adam Pedley) - Personally I will now be focussing on the Flutter eco-system.**
+**INCOMPLETE: While this project is technically feasible, in its current state it is incomplete and not currently functional.
+It is perhaps several months away from being fully functional, per the original author's (Adam Pedley) estimates.
+It was abandoned by its original creator, Adam Pedley, as a proof of concept or experiment.
+I feel the project has value to the community, so I've since cloned the repository and I hope to tinker on it little by little on my own time.
+If you're interested in contributing to the project, I welcome you!
+If you're looking for a working version of Flutter for Xamarin, it's not here yet.
+But, please go ahead and bookmark, star, and follow this repository for future updates.
+Issues and comments are always welcome, so long as they follow the code of conduct, however note that as a hobby/side-project my capacity to respond to every request is limited.
+Note: I may close issues that are out of scope in the near term just to keep the issue tracker easier to manage, but I'll see if I can find a way to track long term backlog issues in another way.**

 # Flutter for Xamarin

 *This project has no affiliation with Microsoft, Google or the Xamarin or Flutter teams.*

-**This project is still under construction, and a full working version does not exist yet.
-We will let everyone know when we finally get things running end to end.**

 The project is designed to make the Flutter SDK available on the .NET Framework, initially with the supported platforms of: